nitrocon/image-colorization/README.md

 forked from https://github.com/mberkay0/image-colorization
-Thanks a lot for youre paper in GANs and the code youre sharing with us, that helped a lot making this App.
+Thanks a lot for your paper on GANs and the code you're sharing with us, that helped a lot in making this App.

-Tested with python 3.12, py version is limited to fastAI compatibility I am using https://github.com/Eugeny/tabby and https://git-scm.com/downloads/win to run the windows App.
+Tested with Python 3.12, Py version is limited to fastAI compatibility.
+I am using https://github.com/Eugeny/tabby and https://git-scm.com/downloads/win to run the Windows App.

 # Supercolor